Haroon-Loonat/java-fundamentals/README.md

 # java-fundamentals
+***
 This repository will be used for my Java fundamentals revision.

-Each folder will cover a different Java topic with small runnable programs.
+Each folder will cover a different Java topic, with small runnable programs.